andre-b-fernandes/andre-b-fernandes.github.io/index.markdown

 My main interests are **software development**, **computer science**, **technology**, **horror movies**, **sports** and **travelling**.

-In here, you'll find **professional information** about myself as well as some tech/computer-science related posts that I enjoy writing about some things I've learned through my work/study experience.
+In here, you’ll find **professional information** about myself as well as some tech/computer-science related posts that I enjoy writing about and some things I’ve learned through my work/study experience.

 Feel free to **contact me** through the provided social media.